 Perhaps the most convenient way to create a staging website is to do it through your existing web host.
 You’ve already set up at least one site with your host, after all, so you’re familiar with how the process works.

 The process of creating a staging site this way will depend on what tools your particular host offers.
-Your best bet is to contact them for help or check out their documentation.
+Your best bet is to contact them for help or check our their documentation.

-What you’ll need to do is use one of your allotted sites as a staging site.
-To do this, you’ll first need to create a temporary domain to host it on.
+What you’ll need to do is use one of your allotted websites as a staging site.
+To do that, you’ll have to create a temporary domain to host your staging site on.
 The simplest method is to create a subdomain.
-First, visit your panel and navigate to DreamPress > Dashboard.

-You should see your current domain listed there already.
-Click on the button to Add another DreamPress, which will enable you to add a second domain.
+You should see your current domains listed there already.
+Click on the Add DreamPress button, which will enable you to add a new domain.

-Next, simply scroll down to the bottom of the page, and choose Add New DreamPress.
-You’ll be presented with a success message, and your new domain will now be listed at the top of the screen.
+Next, click on Add New DreamPress in the sidebar to the right.
+You’ll be presented with a success message, and your new domain will be listed at the top of the screen.
 You may need to wait up to five minutes for the domain to be fully set up.

-When it’s ready, you’ll get an email at the address connected to your account.
-There will be a link in that email to finalize the installation by setting up the password for your new site.
+When it’s ready, you’ll receive an email at the address connected to your account.
+There will be a link in that email to finalize the installation, by setting up the password for your new site.
 Go ahead and do that now.

 Click on the Manage button next to your staging domain.
 On the next screen, scroll down to the bottom and click on the Domain tab.

 At this point, you’ll want to select the link to Import existing site.
 A pop-up will appear, with a drop-down menu listing your other DreamPress sites.
-Select your live site in this menu.
-As the pop-up warns, be very careful with this step, since your changes here cannot be reversed:
+Select your live site on this menu.
+As the pop-up warns, be very careful with this step, since your changes here cannot be reversed.